nak/pytest_mproc/docsrc/index.rst

 *mp_tmpdir* directory for creating a single temporary directory.
 Other plugins providing similar featurs can have race conditions causing intermittent (if infrequent) failures.
 This plugin guarantees to be free of race conditions and safe in the context of *pytest_mproc*'s concrurrent test framework.

+(the regular pytest tmpdir and corresponding factory fixtures have a race condition that can cause a tmp dir to be removed that is in use by another thread worker in any distributed execution)

 Advanced: Testing on a Distributed Set of Machines
 ==================================================